Want to know the basics of web development and design? Awesome…

 What we’re trying to say is that there’s no number one best approach here.
 It all depends on how involved you want to get with web development, how much of the website building basics you want to learn, how quickly you need a quality site done, and how customizable you want it to be afterward.

 So here’s how we’re going to proceed from this chapter forward.
 First, pick the persona that defines you best:

 a) I want to learn what web development is about, all the basics, all the inner workings of a website, and all the mechanisms that make a website work.

 b) I want to learn how to use a reliable website builder that’s going to handle most of the heavy lifting for me.

 c) I don’t know what to do.
 I just want a website that I can build myself and that will function properly.

 Answered b)?
 Go to Chapter 6.

 Answered c)?
-Feel free to check out these two resources and then come back (they should help you select the perfect path):
+Feel free to check out this article and then come back (it should help you select the perfect path):

-Have you read them both?
+Have you read it?
 Great!
 So which of the personas above describes you best – a) or b)?

 The tools that might come handy along the way: